Resistant starch: In food

-Isolated
+In fortified products

+In 2011, the European Commission authorized a health claim for use of resistant starch in manufactured foods, stating that "replacing digestible starches with resistant starch in a meal contributes to a reduction in the blood glucose rise after that meal".
+The claim applies only for foods in which digestible starch has been replaced by resistant starch for at least 14% of the total starch in the product.

 Isolated and extracted resistant starch and foods rich in resistant starch have been used to fortify foods to increase their dietary fiber content.
-Typically, food fortification utilizes RS2 resistant starch from high amylose corn or high amylose wheat, RS3 resistant starch from cassava and RS4 resistant starch from wheat and potato, as these sources can survive varying degrees of food processing without losing their resistant starch content.
+Typically, food fortification uses RS2 resistant starch from high amylose corn or high amylose wheat, RS3 resistant starch from cassava, and RS4 resistant starch from wheat and potato, as these sources can survive varying degrees of food processing without losing their resistant starch content.

 Resistant starch has a small particle size, white appearance, bland flavor and low water-holding capacity.
-Resistant starch typically replaces flour in foods such as bread and other baked goods, pasta, cereal and batters because it can produce foods with similar color and texture to the original food.
+Resistant starch typically replaces flour in foods, such as bread and other baked goods, pasta, cereal and batters because it can produce foods with similar color and texture to the original food.
 It has also been used for its textural properties in imitation cheese.

 Some types of resistant starch are used as dietary supplements in the United States.
-RS2 from potato starch and green banana starch maintain their resistance as long as they are consumed raw and unheated.
-If they are heated or baked, these types of starch may become rapidly digestible.
+RS2 from potato starch and green banana starch maintains its resistance to digestion as long as the food is consumed raw and unheated.
+If such foods are heated or baked, RS2 starch becomes digestible.